This article originally appeared in the August 1986 issue of SPIN.

-One of the things he demanded was that Mark Bell (né Ramone) be replaced.
-Mark had a serious drug and alcohol problem, and his condition added to the tensions in a band in which no one was speaking to each other.
+One of the things he demanded was that Marc Bell (né Ramone) be replaced.
+Marc had a serious drug and alcohol problem, and his condition added to the tensions in a band in which no one was speaking to each other.
 Soon, Marky was thrown out.

 Another thing Johnny demanded was a new approach to the Ramones’ music.
 That is, an OLD approach to the Ramones’ music.

 One of the sore spots between Joey and Johnny is that Joey wants a hit, and Johnny doesn’t care.
 “All I wanna do,” Johnny said after the release of Subterranean Jungle, “is play the songs the kids wanna hear.
 Sometimes I don’t wanna be in the band anymore.
 Being with the same people and hearing the same conversations over and over—’Oh, this record’s gonna sell, we’re gonna have a hit and all that.’
 I can’t listen to that stuff.
 I know what we should be doing.
 I don’t care whether it sells or not.”

 That, says Johnny, was why the band took a new direction, starting with “Psychotherapy” from Subterranean Jungle, which he wrote with Dee Dee.
 “I wanted to do a hardcore song to show the hardcore people that we can play as fast or faster than they can.
 Nobody plays faster than us.”